3 Headed Goat

-"3 Headed Goat" is a song by American rapper Lil Durk, featuring fellow American rappers Lil Baby and Polo G. It was released on May 7, 2020, as the third single from Lil Durk's fifth studio album Just Cause Y'all Waited 2 (2020), one day before the album was released.
+"3 Headed Goat" is a song by American rapper Lil Durk featuring fellow American rappers Lil Baby and Polo G. It was released on May 7, 2020, as the third single from the former's fifth studio album Just Cause Y'all Waited 2 (2020), a day ahead of the album's release.
 On the song, the rappers combine to form a "3 headed G.O.A.T." (an acronym for "Greatest of All Time").
 The track received positive reviews from critics and was Durk's highest-charting song until the release of Drake's "Laugh Now Cry Later".

 "3 Headed Goat" debuted and peaked at number 43 on the US Billboard Hot 100 chart, and also reached numbers 13 and 15 on both the Rolling Stone Top 100 and US Billboard Hot R&B/Hip-Hop Songs charts respectively.
 It was certified platinum by the Recording Industry Association of America (RIAA), denoting sales of over one million units in that country.
 The song also charted in Canada and New Zealand, reaching numbers 77 and 38 respectively.
 The accompanying music video for the single, directed by Cole Bennett, features all three artists handling large currency in a warehouse.